 Similar to other communities, older neighborhoods in Los Angeles have issues with sewer lines becoming blocked and jammed with tree roots.
 This causes a backup into the overflow system which in our case happens to be located in the front yard right next to the front door.

 A plumber (pipe snake specialist) was called in and the issue was resolved without spending a lot of money but eventually the pipes will have to be replaced.
-Fortunately our problem wasn’t as bad as these poor souls but seeing sewage in your front yard is never a good thing.
+Fortunately our problem wasn’t that bad, but seeing sewage in your front yard is never a good thing.